MichaelJoo/watchOSappSample/README.md

 # watchOSappSample
 sample project for troubleshooting - JooDoHyung

+1. Download Xcode project in GitHub folder and open the file
-1. Go to "WatchOSappWatchKitExtension"
+2. Go to "WatchOSappWatchKitExtension"
-2. Go to "ContentView"
+3. Go to "ContentView"
-3. Resume SwiftUI preview
+4. Resume SwiftUI preview
-4. Click on 'Diagnostic' button to review below error message
+5. Click on 'Diagnostic' button to review below error message